Granola-Team/mina-indexer/ops/README.md

 Utility to manage the running of a production instance of Mina Indexer.
 See the instructions in the script.

+### `./diff-buckets.rb`

+Compare the list of historical Mina PCBs in the specified block range between o1Labs and Granola storage buckets.

 ### `./download-mina-blocks.rb`

-Downloads historical Mina PCBs in the Granola Cloudflare R2 Storage bucket by using `rclone`.
+Downloads historical Mina PCBs in the Granola storage bucket by using `rclone`.
 See the instructions at the top of the script.

 ### `./download-staking-ledgers.rb`

-Downloads Mina staking ledgers stored in the Granola Cloudflare R2 Storage bucket by using `rclone`.
+Downloads Mina staking ledgers stored in the Granola storage bucket by using `rclone`.
 See the instructions at the top of the script.

 ### `./format-graphql-in-hurl-files.rb`